pbrune1973/qwics/README.md

 QWICS_BLOCKSIZE - Size in bytes of one shared memory block A larger value increases the performance, but may waste required memory (512)

-Note: These need to fulfill QWICS_BLOCKNUM * QWICS_BLOCKSIZE < QWICS_SHM_SIZE Tune them to your appliactions needs!
+Note: These need to fulfill QWICS_BLOCKNUM * QWICS_BLOCKSIZE < QWICS_SHM_SIZE Tune them to your applications needs!

 QWICS_MEM_POOL_SIZE - Number of available memory blocks for GETMAIN/FREEMAIN.
 Increase if needed (100)